nerav-doshi/IBM-AutoAI-and-Decision-Optimization-on-Watson-Studio/Tutorial2/Decision_optimization_readme.md

 - Click Create.The model builder is shown, which guides you through the steps in the model creation process.
 You start with the Select Data step on the right side.
 Click the browse hyperlink and select the store_predicted file.
 - Click Import to import the selected data files into the project.You’re now in the Prepare data step in the model builder.
 In this step, you can review and edit the imported data files.

+++Input Data++
+ProdStorePk	- record id
+Class	- Product type
+discount - discount percentage
+Holiday	- identifies if promotion is for a holidays or regular promotion PackSize - product packaging
+Week - Week number
+Location - Store locations
+PromoCost - Cost of promoting the product class for that week PromotionID - promotion identifier stockonHand - Qty on hand priceSell - Selling price of the product class pricediscount - Discounted price of the product class predictedIncrease - Increase or decrease in demand for promotion predictedSales - predicted sales for product class Markdown - Markdown cost if sold at pricediscount( predicted sales * pricediscount)

 ![Step1](../images/Tutorial2-Step1.gif)

 ### Step 2.
 Define the optimization model using natural language modeling assistant